-It will be better for your department and the students if you can give as much notice as possible, but at least a semester in advance of your retirement date.
+Obviously it will be better for your department and the students if you can let Academic Affairs know at least a semester in advance of your retirement date.
 There is no explicit requirement, however.
+For the early retirement benefit, though, you must apply 30 days in advance.